outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - generate structures of difference (like 'difference sequences') and apply as components of workflows
+      - solution success cause: this works bc in order to get from problem to solution, you have to apply differences to the problem/solution until theyre equivalent

     - apply pattern-identification methods of differences between solution automation workflows, isolate into difference types, & add to variables determining difference between workflows to generate them

       - example of applying differences to generate alternate solution automation workflows (different routes to connect problem & solution)